davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="tips-convert-something-to-a-boolean"></a>Convert Something to a Boolean with !!
 <p>    Convert to a Boolean        !!
 D32</p>
 ### <a name="tips-that-or-self-variables"></a>that (or self) Variables
-### <a name="tips-inheritance"></a>Inheritance
-<p>        Just generally suggest ideas that COULD be implemented (different patterns, shared secrets, supermethods, keep hierarchies shallow) - patterns av in JS are diff from C#...</p>
-<p>        Also indicate that these may be described in separate file.</p>
-<p>        Also indicate that probably don't really need this for the size of our code bases and, if we ever do write larger code bases, consider using TypeScript.</p>
-<p>        Prototypical inheritance</p>
 ### <a name="tips-code-lines-which-aid-debugging"></a>Code Lines Which Aid Debugging
 <p>    console.log();</p>
 <p>    debugger;</p>